Blue Jelly Beans Plant (Sedum pachyphyllum) Care Indoors, Propagation, Problems & Solutions

 A clay pot is preferable because it is porous and therefore allows the soil to dry out faster.
 The pot should be only 1 size larger than the current one.
 Ensure the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
 Take a look at these succulents pots on Amazon.

-Pruning Blue Jelly Beans Plant requires the removal of dead and diseased leaves to maintain the plant neat and tidy.
+Pruning Blue Jelly Beans Plant involves the removal of dead and diseased leaves to maintain the plant neat and tidy.

-Blue Jelly Beans Plant (Sedum pachyphyllum) can be propagated at the beginning of the growing season from leaf cuttings as they root easily.
+Sedum pachyphyllum (Blue Jelly Beans Plant) is propagated at the beginning of the growing season from leaf cuttings as they root easily.

-Place the set up in a warm, brightly-lit place, away from direct sunshine until there is new growth.
-Roots take about 3-4 weeks to develop.
+5. Place the set up in a warm, brightly-lit place away from direct sunlight to prevent scorching.

 Blue Jelly Beans Plant, Sedum pachyphyllum